andreasmhallberg/readingnotes/README.md

 ## Structure and format

 Each file contains notes from one single reference.
 They are formatted in markdown (a plain text format similar to .txt).
-As such they can be easily converted via Pandoc or similar to other formats, such as HTML (which is how they are displayed on the GitHub page), .doc, .pdf, or whatever.
+As such they can be easily converted via [Pandoc](http://pandoc.org) or a similar tool to other formats, such as HTML (which is how they are displayed on the GitHub page), .doc, .pdf, or whatever.

 ### File name